 1875(2nd of Tevet, 5636): 8th and final day of Chanukah

-1878: The New York Times reported that last “Saturday was the anniversary of the feast of dedication as commemorated by the Jewish race; that is to say, the anniversary of the resuscitation of Jewish worship in the temple at Jerusalem, after the long interruption of the Assyrian conquest and the renewed (but brief) autonomy of the Jewish nationality, after one of the severest military struggles, waged by the Maccabees, recounted in ancient history.”
+1878: It was reported today that last “Saturday was the anniversary of the feast of dedication as commemorated by the Jewish race; that is to say, the anniversary of the resuscitation of Jewish worship in the temple at Jerusalem, after the long interruption of the Assyrian conquest and the renewed (but brief) autonomy of the Jewish nationality, after one of the severest military struggles, waged by the Maccabees, recounted in ancient history.”
 (The NYT would not be the first, nor will it be the last, to confuse the Syrians with the Assyrians.)

 1879: An article published today that traced the history of the hospitals of New York City, reported that when Mt.
 Sinai Hospital opened in 1852 with the support of the Jewish community, it was the third hospital founded by a religious group.
 During the 1840’s the Episcopalians had founded St. Luke’s and the Catholics had founded St, Vincent’s.